The Refugee Hotel

 In our database, there are more than 1000+ plays.
 Search by title or playwright.
 Click on a playwright's name to see more of their works.

-• Discover plays with Mixed Race Characters
+• Discover plays with Middle Eastern + Diasp Characters

 • Discover plays with African + Diasp Characters (including Egyptian)